Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Notation and robot dynamics

 Each robot contains 7 actuated joints, which are assumed to be rigid, with joint displacements $\bm q_i$ for robot index $i\in \{1,2\}$.
-The end effector twists can be expressed in terms of the joint velocities as
+The end effector twists and accelerations can be expressed in terms of the joint velocities and accelerations as

 with geometric Jacobian $\bm J_i(\bm q)$.
 The equations of motion of both robots are given by

 with mass matrix $\bm M_i(\bm q_i)$, vector of gravity, centrifugal and Coriolis terms $\bm h_i(\bm q_i,\dot{\bm q}_i)$, applied joint torques $\bm \tau_i$, and contact wrench $\vf_i$.
 For ease of notation, the explicit dependency on $\bm q_i$ (or $\dot{\bm q}_i$) is dropped for the remainder of the document.